tlswg/tls13-spec/draft-ietf-tls-tls13.md

     establishment.
   * "pre_shared_key" is REQUIRED for PSK key establishment.
   * "psk_key_exchange_modes" is required when PSKs are offered.
-  * "cookie" must always be supported if sent by the server.
+  * "cookie" MUST always be supported if sent by the server.

-If a required extension was not provided. endpoints MUST abort the handshake with a "missing_extension" alert.
+If a required extension was not provided, endpoints MUST abort the handshake with a "missing_extension" alert.
 Any endpoint that receives an invalid combination of cipher suites and extensions MAY abort the connection with a "missing_extension" alert, regardless of negotiated